 Anyway, there are also some yellow and purple flowers in the area, which are home to some wild Pokémon!

 Past the Pokémon Day Care and the flower patches is an Artist.
 She uses a Smeargle L16.
 The Smeargle used by the Artists in the area tend to carry a variety of differently typed moves, although even super effective attacks won't do very much damage due to their lower stats.
 Further past her is a Double Battle with Artist Family Mona & Paolo, who each use a Smeargle L16.
 There's also an X Sp.
 Def just to the southeast of them.

-After the Artist Family, you'll run across the Battle Chateau, which is a great place to train your Pokémon up while also receiving a significant amount of money.
+After the Artist Family, you'll run across the Battle Chateau, which is optional, but a great place to train your Pokémon up while also receiving a significant amount of money.
 If you've gotten the Amulet Coin from Parfum Palace, you may want to put it to the test by having your Pokémon fight while holding it in there.